Emerging markets offer investors some of the best long-term growth opportunities, but the risk and volatility can be high.

 Why Invest in Emerging Markets?

-In short, the reason to invest in emerging markets is that on average they have more than twice the annual GDP growth as advanced markets:
+In short, the reason to invest in emerging markets is that on average they have more GDP growth than developed markets:

 For this reason, emerging markets are becoming a larger and larger share of the world’s market capitalization: